Gera-Garza/javaTesting/README.md

 }//end of Main class
 ```
 ### End_to_end
-> **Classes** A class is the model that you define to create objects it contains, an identifier, properties and methods.
+This are the kind of test that are focus in testing a full user history from the begining to end.
 ```java
 public class Main {
     public static void main(String[] args) {